mattly/lyonheart-us-metalsmith-archive/contents/articles/regretting-the-golden-handcuffs/index.markdown

 I focused so narrowly on the payout that I didn't see the broader emotional cost.
 In the end it wasn't worth it.
 I would have been better off not signing, not putting myself under additional stress, not making the problem worse.
 I should have listened to my gut and turned it down.

----
+<div class="hr-wrapper"><hr/></div>

-I've heard similar stories from friends and acquaintances about the lasting effects of a job that demands too much personal sacrifice.
+<span class="newthought">I've heard similar stories</span> from friends and acquaintances about the lasting effects of a job that demands too much personal sacrifice.
 Many of them needed several months to recover, or moved on to new, similarly unhealthy _rebound jobs_ to escape the toxic environment they were in.
 The recent [New York Times piece about Amazon's culture][nyt-amazon] hit home for me because it portrays the underlying ideals of those environments taken to pathological extremes.

 [nyt-amazon]: http://www.nytimes.com/2015/08/16/technology/inside-amazon-wrestling-big-ideas-in-a-bruising-workplace.html